Ptujec/LaunchBar/Upcoming/README.md

 # LaunchBar Action: Upcoming

 This action lists upcoming calendar events.
-You can display the details of a selected event in your calendar app by pressing `enter`.
+You can display the details of a selected event in your calendar app by pressing <kbd>enter</kbd>.

 <img src="01.jpg" width="726"/>

 ## Settings

-Hold `option` to view action settings.
+Hold <kbd>option</kbd> to view action settings.

 <img src="02.jpg" width="726"/>